Robin Friday: Death

+Friday was found dead in his Acton flat on 22 December 1990, at the age of 38, having suffered a fatal heart attack.

+Biographer Paolo Hewitt claimed that Friday's heart attack was the result of "a suspected heroin overdose".

 Style of play and legacy

 Friday's 1977 altercation with Milija Aleksic, depicted on the cover of Super Furry Animals' 1996 single "The Man Don't Give a Fuck", a song dedicated to his memory.

 Friday is often cited as an unsung talent.
 His nickname while a player was "Man Friday" which was used as the title of two-fact based novels about him of the same name by author, Stuart Kane.
 A latterly applied nickname, "the greatest footballer you never saw", was used as the title of his 1997 biography, co-written by Oasis bass player Paul McGuigan and Hewitt.
 Both as a player and a personality, Friday remains a major figure for both of his professional clubs.
 BBC Radio Berkshire Sports Editor Tim Dellor, speaking in 2010, emphasised the importance of Friday's charisma to his contemporary and retrospective appeal, a point which was also highlighted by his second wife, Liza (and have one daughter together), who likened his personal charm to that of "a pied piper".
 In terms of significance to Reading F.C., Dellor stated that Friday was the team's "very own George Best".
 Cardiff-based band Super Furry Animals used a photograph of him giving the V-sign to Aleksic in 1977 for the artwork of their 1996 single "The Man Don't Give a Fuck", which was dedicated to his memory "and his stand against 'the Man.

 After winning the title of "Player of the Millennium" from Reading in 1999, he was voted the top "all-time cult hero" for both Reading and Cardiff in a 2004 BBC poll; with similar polls taking place at each Premier League and Football League club, he was the only player to appear in the top three for two different sides.
 In 2007, a poll of fans run by Reading resulted in his once more being named the club's best ever.
 Later that year, when the Professional Footballers' Association (PFA) canvassed Reading supporters for their all-time favourite, Friday won again.
 In a parallel PFA survey, Cardiff fans chose one of Friday's former teammates, Wales international defender Phil Dwyer.
 Friday was ranked first in Channel 4's list of football "bad boys" in August 2007, while Football365 placed him at eighth place in a 2010 list of "wasted talents".